Vero-Ventures/live-timeless/README.md

 ### Workflow

-1. Create a new branch for each feature or bug fix
+1. Create a new branch for each task, feature and bug fix
 2. Write clean, well-commented code
 3. Test your changes thoroughly
 4. Create a pull request for code review before merging

-### Testing

-- We use Jest for unit testing.
-Run tests with `npm test`
-- For manual testing, use Expo Go on your physical device or emulators/simulators

 ### Deployment